Posts Tagged ‘Rare’

 What if I can’t read the micro-engraving?

-With over 1.5 billion new £1 coins being struck not all coins are finished perfectly.
+With over 1.75 billion 12-sided £1 coins being struck between 2016 and 2022, not all coins are finished perfectly.
 Unfortunately, a poorly struck example where you cannot read the micro-engraving is not of great interest to collectors.

 What about other £1 mis-strikes and errors?

-So what is the Dual-dated £1 Coin worth?
+So how much is a Dual-dated £1 Coin worth?

-This remains the most difficult question but let’s take a look at the available information.
+This remains the most difficult question to answer, but let’s take a look at the available information.

 The key number seems to be how many coins The Royal Mint strike before they replace a die.
 Given the nature of the “error” it seems likely that it was only corrected when the die was replaced.
 Understandably, the number of coins The Royal Mint strikes with each blank is not something the Mint chooses to share for commercial reasons.

 The key to any valuation is what comparable coins sell for.
 The most obvious comparable is the 2008 undated 20p, which was caused by a similar die mix up.
-That sells online for between £50 and £80.
+That sells online for up to £64.

-Other interesting UK errors include “Silver” 2p coins, which have sold in recent years for as much as £1,400 but these are considerably rarer relying on a few old 10p blanks being left over when a blank barrel has been filled with new 2p blanks.
-Another 2 pence error, when some DATE 2p pieces were struck using the old decimalisation dies with the word “NEW” in front of “PENCE”, currently sells for around £60.
+Other interesting UK errors include “Silver” 2p coins, which have sold in recent years for as much as £1,400, but these are considerably rarer, relying on a few old 10p blanks being left over when a blank barrel has been filled with new 2p blanks.
+Another 2 pence error, when some 2p pieces were struck using the old decimalisation dies with the word “NEW” in front of “PENCE”, have sold for around £60.

-1. So what is the new Dual-dated £1 Coin worth?
+- So what is a Dual-dated £1 Coin worth?

 We understand that at least one example was sold for £2,500 to a buyer in Spain in 2017, which probably marks the likely ceiling for value.